The SolutionSet class stores the result of solving a

 Diagnostics

-The diagnostics field stores metadata about the multi-run solve
+The diagnostics field stores metadata about the solve process.

 and other aggregate information about the set of runs.